anhpt379/tab-tree-organizer/README.md

 ## Features

 - **Automatic Tab Grouping**: When you open a new tab from an existing tab, they are automatically grouped together
-- **Clean Group Names**: Tab groups use empty names for a cleaner interface
+- **Visual Group Indicators**: Tab groups show "⌃" when expanded and "…" when collapsed
+- **Dynamic Group Titles**: Group titles automatically update based on their collapsed/expanded state
 - **Intelligent Ungrouping**: When a tab group contains only one tab, it's automatically ungrouped
 - **New Tab Behavior**: Empty new tabs (opened with Cmd+T/Ctrl+T) are not grouped
 - **Pinned Tab Protection**: Opening tabs from pinned tabs doesn't create groups